serhiichuk/vue-cli-plugin-clm-helper/README.md

 `swipeHandler` will get [`disableSwipeBetweenFlows`](#disableswipebetweenflows), and [`swipe`](#structure) keys from `clm.config`, and depending on their values will call [`navigateTo`](#navigateto) or `prevent` necessary swipe.

+In addition, `App.vue` contains some development functionality, do not worry about it, all development functions will be deleted/disabled during the production build.

+## Acknowledgments

+Thank [Vue CLI Team](#https://github.com/vuejs/vue-cli/graphs/contributors) for the excellent tool and documents.

+Thank [vue-cli-plugin-apollo](#https://github.com/Akryum/vue-cli-plugin-apollo/blob/master/README.md) and [Nuxt](#https://nuxtjs.org/guide) for great documentation example.